Improve the efficiency and reliability of business-critical assets to maximise the production of oil and gas.

 Lengthy unplanned equipment downtime that affects your production

 Not collecting essential asset management and performance data

 Lack of work order management resulting in delays

-Implementing a computerised maintenance management tool is important for any equipment-heavy energy company, crucially those in the oil and gas sector.
+Implementing a computerised maintenance management tool is important for any equipment-heavy energy company, particularly those in the oil and gas sector.
 In fact, through a preventive maintenance program alone, $243,000+ can be saved by the early identification of an improper control valve positioning.

 As well as building an efficient maintenance program that could save you thousands of pounds in maintenance costs, there are other benefits to a CMMS; work order management, automated inventory procurement, analysing asset performance with IoT devices – just to name a few.